gsa-oes/office-of-evaluation-sciences/_collaborations/2100-noaa-equity.md

 ## How are the evaluations designed to build evidence?
 ### National Weather Service
-The National Weather Service (NWS) aims to ensure that services offered by their Weather Forecast Offices are benefitting all members of the public and prioritizing those that are most vulnerable to loss of life or property as a result of severe weather events.
+The National Weather Service (NWS) aims to ensure that services offered by Weather Forecast Offices benefit all members of the public and prioritize those that are most vulnerable to loss of life or property as a result of severe weather events.
 NWS is focused on learning how to define, conduct, and measure effective engagement to better serve historically underserved and socially vulnerable communities.
 The recommended evaluation approaches are designed to help NWS describe engagement with historically underserved and socially vulnerable communities among Weather Forecast Offices, identify best practices for engagement, and support promising engagement efforts in Weather Forecast Offices across the nation.

 Proposed evaluation activities include: